 Betterment vs. SoFi Invest— Overview

-The two robo-advisors we are comparing today both boast affordable initial investments.
+Both Betterment and SoFi Automated Investing robo-advisors both boast affordable initial investments.
 Far from being basic robo-advisors, however, Betterment and SoFi Invest have something to offer novice and seasoned investors alike.

 - Betterment vs. SoFi Invest— Overview

 - Betterment vs. SoFi Invest— Fees and Minimums

 - Betterment vs. SoFi Invest— Robo Investing Deep Dive

 - Betterment vs. SoFi Invest— Which is Best?
 The Takeaway

 Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.

 What is Betterment?

 Betterment is a goals-based advisor that has been around for nearly a decade, making it one of the original robo-advisors.
 Over the years, Betterment has shown its willingness to grow with its clients— they have since developed new financial planning services, as well as increased client access to human financial planners.